carl1961/ScadaBR_Installer/README.md

-# ScadaBR Installer for EF version
+# ScadaBR Installer for ScadaBR-EF
 (Forked from thiagoralves/ScadaBR_Installer)

 ## English description

 Script to install ScadaBR on Linux machines, adapted to ScadaBR-EF and Java/OpenJDK 8

+(The OpenJDK builds in this repository come from [AdoptOpenJDK](https://adoptopenjdk.net/) and [OpenLogic](https://www.openlogic.com/openjdk-downloads))

 #### Supported architectures:
 - i386 (32 bit)